toml-lang/toml/toml.md

 ------------

 Inline tables provide a more compact syntax for expressing tables.
-They are especially useful for grouped data that can otherwise quickly become verbose or (deeply) nested data.
+They are especially useful for grouped (deeply) nested data that can otherwise quickly become verbose.

 Inline tables are defined within curly braces: `{` and `}`.
 Within the braces, zero or more comma-separated key/value pairs may appear.
 Key/value pairs take